ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

   "numberOfRows": 1,
   "type": "SERVICE",
   "rows": {
- "OSFP-001": "{"id":"OSFP-001"","name":OSFP-001","type":"OSFP Ring","status":"Active","relatedEntityType":"INTERFACE","relatedEntityId":"RTR01/ETH01"}
+ "OSFP-001": "{"id":"OSFP-001"","name":OSFP-001","type":"OSFP Ring","status":"Active","relatedEntityType":"INTERFACE","relatedEntityId":"RTR01/ETH01"}"}
   "rollupId": "6"
 }

 ```

 ## Load End
-UUse this API as a markup to end the topology load process.
+Use this API as a markup to end the topology load process.
 The API initiates internal enrichment processing and integrity validation between the topology entities.
 As a result, the execution time for this API may take several minutes.
 If the Integrity validation results include a certain amount of crucial mismatched data (according to internal thresholds), the topology data load will be aborted.
 {rollupId} is being retrived by the [Load Start](#Load-Start)